At PS121, we know what it takes to enhance our students’ education.

 At P.S.
 121, our art program runs all year long and is given by our in-house art teacher.
 Students learn about artists as well as develop their own skills in drawing, painting, collage and group murals.
 The study of art is also combined with themes being taught in the curriculum in other subject areas.
 For example, students will learn about the Amazon rain forest and the depletion of our natural resources while creating a mural of the kapok tree.
 We use a variety of styles and materials to maximize our students' art exposure.
 In addition to our regular art program, our art residency program adds additional art to our children's curriculum.
 Come look around our school and see the many art projects we have completed!

-As the computer teacher my goals are to provide a secure,safe and enjoyable environment for learning the benefits of technology and how it connects to our instructional curriculum.
-For example, the first weeks of school lessons focus on computer lab rules, management strategies, and the importance of Internet safety.
-We discuss each rule and why it exists.
-After our discussion, students engage in a variety of internet safety games.
-Finally, students are given an Internet safety contract to be signed by the students and their parents.
+In the Computer Lab, the goals are to provide a secure, safe and enjoyable environment for learning the benefits of technology and how it connects to our instructional curriculum.
+The first weeks of school lessons focus on computer lab rules, management strategies, and the importance of Internet safety.
 The program of instruction in the lab is under constant development and modification as the scope of technology widens.
-There are a number of modules that were involved this past school year.
-These modules include:

 The Way of the Future